elasticio/elasticio.github.io/_references/component-descriptor-structure.md

 ````

 The example above shows the structure of a Node.js component.
 The components
-written Java programming language have a different structure but the location
+written in Java programming language have a different structure but the location
 of the component descriptor is the same: it must be located in the
 root folder of the component (1).
 You are welcome to read our introductory
 guides about building components in [Java](/developer-guide/building-java-component)
 or [Node.js](/developer-guide/building-nodejs-component) for the
-{{site.data.tenant.name}} platform environment to see more details.
+{{site.data.tenant.name}} platform.
 Here we will concentrate on
 providing an in-depth reference about the structure and the objects which you can
 use to describe different parts of any component.